 It’s week 4 of our “Meet Our Team Monday” series!
-This week we sat down with Mindy Dickerson-Seyferth, Director of Marketing & Client Development here at DBA.
+This week we sat down with Mindy Dickerson-McKinley, Vice President of Marketing & Client Development here at DBA.
 If you’ve had the opportunity to work with any of our consultants, there’s a good chance that Mindy has been behind the scenes working her sales & marketing magic.
 Her cheerful spirit and contagious smile is just one of the reasons we cherish her as a leader within the DBA team.
 Here are the 10 questions we asked during our interview with Mindy…

 - What did you do before joining Dickerson, Bakker & Associates?

 My professional career began with Dickerson & Associates in the 90’s.
 Before that I was in college, working at the IU Telefund, cutting my teeth on the art of the ask! 😉

 - Where did you go to college?